gkieran/gkieran.github.io/README.md

-gigachad w3.css and jquery user <br>
+this website was coded in BASIC <br>
 "who cares about angles? i want reactions and views"
 - Angular.js disliker